Women's Heart Care

 - Comprehensive heart screenings: Our heart screening packages offer something for every woman, at whatever stage you are in your journey of life, to reduce your heart attack risk.

 - Microvascular disease diagnosis and treatment: Microvascular disease, or chest pain without any evidence of large coronary artery blockage, is far more common in women than men.
-Microvascular disease affects the heart’s tiny arteries, which are more difficult to see by traditional screening.
-Cardiologists are learning more about how microvascular disease can affect heart attack risk.
+Microvascular disease affects the heart’s tiny arteries, which are more difficult to see via traditional screening techniques.
+Cardiologists are still researching more about how microvascular disease can affect heart attack risk.

 - Collaboration with other women’s specialists: Heart disease can affect women of all ages.
 Sometimes heart disease is linked to other conditions.
 For example, our cardiologists partner with OB/GYNs to treat pregnant women with heart conditions and follow their progress after delivery.